google/j2cl/docs/limitations.md

 code for simple stuff only for performance considerations.
 Having JavaScript-like array semantics help that story.

-## Float is emulated with extra precission
+## Float is emulated with extra precision

 J2CL doesn't emulate 32 bit floating point arithmetic for performance reasons.
 Instead JavaScript `number` is used to emulate `float` without any